 New Year’s fireworks

-If you’ve just moved or you already know that your neighbours like to set off fireworks around the holidays, consider printing this poster asking them to give you advance notice.
+- Talk to your neighbors.
+Consider asking them to give you advance notice of fireworks celebrations.
 This will give you time to ensure your pet is indoors and safe when the pyrotechnics go off.
-Other fireworks safety tips for New Year’s Eve include:

 - Ensure your pet has at least two forms of identification in case they go missing.
 Pets should have a collar with tags and an ear tattoo or a microchip registered with the BC Pet Registry.